-- G 7.1 Retiring employees shall be entitled to retiring leave as set out in tables A and B of this clause. - G 7.2 Service for the purposes of retirement entitlement and calculation means unbroken employment full time or part-time (on a pro rata basis) in the University, together with any other service which the employer may at its discretion recognise.
-However, previous service in the State Sector does not qualify for retiring leave if the employee accepted voluntary severance. - G 7.3 Retirement leave does not count as service; service for retirement leave purposes is to be reckoned up to and including the last day of work plus any annual or long-service leave due. - G 7.4 In determining the period of service, the employer may deduct periods of leave without pay exceeding three months in total.
+- G 7.1 "Retirement" means retiring from the full-time or part-time permanent workforce with the intention of not re-entering the paid workforce except on a casual or short-term basis. - G 7.2 Retiring employees shall be entitled to retiring leave as set out in tables A and B of this clause. - G 7.3 Service for the purposes of retirement entitlement and calculation means unbroken employment full time or part-time (on a pro rata basis) in the University, together with any other service which the employer may at its discretion recognise.
+However, previous service in the State Sector does not qualify for retiring leave if the employee accepted voluntary severance.

+- G 7.4 Retirement leave does not count as service; service for retirement leave purposes is to be reckoned up to and including the last day of work plus any annual or long-service leave due. - G 7.5 In determining the period of service, the employer may deduct periods of leave without pay exceeding three months in total.